-The Contractor is to review Appendix "REI-B" in detail and is required to comply in all regards with the contents of said M.N.R.F. - M.E.C.P. measures, and follow the special requirements therein included during construction.
-Throughout the course of construction, the Contractor will be responsible to ensure that all necessary provisions are undertaken to protect all species at risk and their habitats.
-If a threatened or sensitive species is encountered, the Contractor shall notify the Town and M.N.R.F. - M.E.C.P. and provide all the equipment and materials stipulated by the mitigation requirements for handling the species and cooperate fully with the Town and M.N.R.F. - M.E.C.P. staff in the handling of the species.
+The Contractor is to review Appendix "REI-B" in detail and is required to comply in all regards with the contents of said M.N.R.F. & M.E.C.P. measures, and follow the special requirements therein included during construction.
+Throughout the course of the work, the Contractor will be responsible to ensure that all necessary provisions are undertaken to protect all species at risk and their habitats.
+If a threatened or sensitive species is encountered including those listed in the N.H.I.C. mapping table, the Contractor shall notify the Town and M.N.R.F. - M.E.C.P. and provide all the equipment and materials stipulated by the mitigation requirements for handling the species and cooperate fully with the Town and M.N.R.F. - M.E.C.P. staff in the handling of the species.